jeffbryner/gcp-sample-slackbot-cloud-function/README.md

 terraform apply
 ```

-Next transfer this terraform state to your cloud repo by editing the backend.tf file in the code dir, setting the project name and:
+Next transfer this terraform state to your cloud repo by copying the backend.tf file into code dir and:

 ```
 terraform init -force-copy